KennethYangle/guidance_ws/README.md

 ![outdoor](figs/realSettings.jpg)
 ![sim](figs/sim.gif)

-This repository provides a code base to simulation and flight experiment codes from the paper "*Global optical flow-based estimation of velocity for multicopters using monocular vision in GPS-denied environments*".
+This repository provides a code base to simulation and flight experiment codes from the paper "*Deng H, Arif U, Yang K, et al. Global optical flow-based estimation of velocity for multicopters using monocular vision in GPS-denied environments[J].
+Optik, 2020: 164923.*".

 Paper video: [1] https://youtu.be/RUCoJWjlo0w  [2] https://youtu.be/ZHzTNDAerCc